Quantum Machines Announces QUA as First Standard Universal Language for Quantum Computers

 The new language enables researchers to run any type of quantum program and combine it with classical processing

-Quantum Machines, the creator of the first complete hardware and software solution for the control and operation of quantum computers, announced today the launch of QUA as a standard universal language for Quantum Computing.
+TEL AVIV, Israel, June 18, 2020 — Quantum Machines, creator of the first complete hardware and software solution for the control and operation of quantum computers, announced today the launch of QUA as a standard universal language for Quantum Computing.
 QUA allows researchers to intuitively program even the most complex quantum programs that are tightly integrated with classical processing and real-time decision-making.
 The language is the first to address all requirements of an anticipated quantum computing software abstraction layer.

 A primary challenge with quantum research and development today is that every quantum computer has its own unique hardware, coded in the researchers’ language of choice.
 The unique nature of every system results in teams spending inordinate amounts of time coding and programming new programs and algorithms, with any variation requiring either restarting the process or even re-routing the control hardware itself.
 The resulting process is extremely time-consuming and difficult to scale to more complex systems and algorithms.